Skip to Content

 What is a School Liaison and how can they help me?

-What is the Interstate Compact and what can it do for my family?
+What is the Military Interstate Compact and what can it do for my family?

-The Interstate Compact seeks to make transitions easier for the children of military families so that they are afforded the same opportunities for educational success as other children and are not penalized or delayed in achieving their educational goals.
-More information can be found at:?www.mic3.net
+The Military Interstate Compact seeks to make transitions easier for the children of military families so that they are afforded the same opportunities for educational success as other children and are not penalized or delayed in achieving their educational goals.
+More information can be found at: www.mic3.net

 Deployment Support